aabir121/chunked-file-uploader-spring-angular-example/README.md

 -   **Reassembly:** It temporarily stores these chunks and, once all chunks for a specific file have been received, it reassembles them into the complete, original file.
 -   **State Management:** It maintains the state of each upload, tracking which chunks have been successfully received.

-For more details on the backend implementation, please see the [backend/README.md](backend/README.md).
+For more details on the backend implementation, please see the [backend README](backend/README.md).

 ## Future Enhancements